nice-devone/nice-cxone-mobile-sdk-ios/README.md

 ## Pre-Chat Survey

 Before starting a thread you need to check if you need to complete a pre-chat poll.
-The prechat survey model is available from `ChatThreadsProvider.prechatSurvey`.
+The prechat survey model is available from `ChatThreadListProvider.prechatSurvey`.
 It consists of mandatory and optional parameters, which can be of 4 types - textfield, e-mail, list and hierarchical.
 To complete it, you will need:
 1. Check that a pre-chat has been defined for the channel.
     ```swift
     if let preChatSurvey = CXoneChat.shared.threads.preChatSurvey {